 The Roman yoke was imposed by force on many countries of Europe, Africa and Asia.
 It did however create shared artistic and literary values, at least among the upper classes of these countries.
 The episode of the Iliad which decorated the central part of the "oecus" can be seen in floor mosaics at Tipasa (Algeria - with a description of the episode), Kourion (Cyprus) and Zeugma (Turkey).
 Some of these mosaics are hung on the walls of museums and we can see them better than that at La Olmeda.

 We do not know the names of those who enjoyed life in this beautiful villa, but we know their faces.
 A very interesting decorative band surrounds the central scene of the mosaic.
 It shows couples of geese with dolphin-like tails and between them a hanging medallion.
 The latter houses a portrait of the head of a young man (or woman).
 They are not gods or mythological heroes, thus it is very likely that they are the relatives of the landlord who commissioned the mosaic.
-These medallions are a rare depiction of oscilla, small reliefs which were hung on trees during country festivals (see one on Gozo, an island near Malta and a second one in a museum of Barcelona - it opens in another window).
+These medallions are a rare depiction of oscilla, small reliefs which were hung on trees during country festivals (see one on Gozo, an island near Malta and a second one at the Archaeological Museum of Catalonia in Barcelona).

 Some small rooms let a better view of their floor mosaics.
 That of the "oecus" is finely executed, but the geometric ones which embellish the rest of the villa are of a superior quality for the variety of their decorative patterns and the skill by which some of them were given a three-dimensional illusionistic appearance.